OpenVidu/openvidu.io-docs/docs/openvidu-pro/monitoring-elastic-stack.md

 <div style="margin-right: 5px; margin-top: 15px" markdown="1">

 - `cdr`: event of CDR/Webhook.
-Can take multiple forms according to the type of event (see [OpenVidu CDR](reference-docs/openvidu-server-cdr/))
+Can take multiple forms according to the type of event (see [OpenVidu Webhook](reference-docs/openvidu-server-webhook/))
 - `kms`: Kurento Media Server event.
 These events are always associated to one WebRTC endpoint (a publisher or a subscriber).
 Can take multiple forms according to the type of event (see [Kurento docs](https://doc-kurento.readthedocs.io/en/latest/features/events.html){:target="_blank"})
 - `webrtcStats`: event of WebRTC statistics for each media endpoint established in Media Nodes
 - `webrtcDebug`: event with further information about the WebRTC negotiation process, such as SDPs, for each media endpoint established in Media Nodes
 - `networkQualityStats`: event of network quality for a specific client.
 See [Network quality](advanced-features/network-quality/)
 - `sessionSummary`: summary of a session, stored once it is closed
 - `recordingSummary`: summary of a recording, stored once its session is closed.
 This object does not hold the final values of the recording entity and some properties may not be properly defined.
-Use _cdr_ event *[recordingStatusChanged](reference-docs/openvidu-server-cdr/#recordingstatuschanged)* with property _status_ set to _ready_ to get the full recording object
+Use WebHook event *[recordingStatusChanged](reference-docs/openvidu-server-webhook/#recordingstatuschanged)* with property _status_ set to _ready_ to get the full recording object
 - `userSummary`: summary of a user, stored once its session is closed
 - `connectionSummary`: summary of a connection, stored once its session is closed
 - `publisherSummary`: summary of a publisher, stored once its session is closed